Public Private Partnership

 In 2018, we opened a co-working space called Mayfield & Co to create a collaborative community of like-minded people, organisations and businesses, sharing ideas and creating a springboard for business success.
 Now open, a community of three Manchester micro-businesses has come together to form the very first Mayfield & Co line up.

 The atmospheric Mayfield Depot has become one of the most popular venues in the city hosting everything from club nights to private parties.
 The Manchester International Festival continues its long association with Mayfield hosting two events from its ‘trailblazer’ programme.

-A planning application is to be submitted in the summer of 2019 for developments which will mark the first phase.
+A planning application was submitted in October 2019 for developments which will mark the first phase.
 The first tranche of development, subject to consent, will include a 6.5 acre managed public park centred around the River Medlock, which runs through the site.
 This will become a significant managed open space for the public in the city centre and the city’s first park in a century.
 Additional areas of managed public realm will complement the park and the regenerated river bank.